Faecal Sludge Management

 “Faecal Sludge Management (FSM) refers to the safe containment, collection, transportation, treatment, and reuse of fecal sludge from pit latrines, septic tanks, or other onsite sanitation systems. “

-According to a 2012 study by the WHO, economic losses caused by poor water and sanitation could reach up to 1.3% of GDP in 135 countries.
-The UNICEF-WHO State of Sanitation report for 2020 states that inadequate sanitation directly or indirectly contributes to over 49 million Disability Adjusted Life Years from diarrheal diseases and other conditions, including soil-transmitted helminth infections, malnutrition, and problems related to inadequate wastewater management practices.
+The 2012 WHO study estimated that poor sanitation could lead to economic losses of up to 1.3% of GDP in 135 countries.
+The 2020 UNICEF-WHO State of Sanitation report links inadequate sanitation to over 49 million Disability-Adjusted Life Years (DALYs), due to diarrheal diseases, malnutrition, helminth infections, and unsafe wastewater practices

-Faecal Sludge Management (FSM) involves handling and processing faecal sludge from pit latrines and septic tanks.
-FSM is crucial for meeting Sustainable Development Goals, particularly SDG 6 (Clean Water and Sanitation for All) and SDG 11 (Sustainable Cities and Communities).
+Faecal Sludge Management (FSM) addresses the collection, transport, treatment, and safe reuse or disposal of sludge from OSS like pit latrines and septic tanks.
+FSM is crucial to achieving SDG 6 (Clean Water and Sanitation) and SDG 11 (Sustainable Cities and Communities).

 Pits, on the other hand, are generally unlined.
 They are also not dislodged regularly.
 More importantly, they are often built in areas where the percolate from the pits may mix and contaminate the groundwater.
 Peri-urban and rural regions of the Global South primarily rely on groundwater for potable water needs.
 Thus, Contamination of Groundwater/Surface water becomes commonplace in such scenarios.